scicolabs/introduction/Intro.md

 The following section was taken from an excellent tutorial by [Stuart Lynn](https://carto.com/blog/author/stuart-lynn/) published on the [Carto.com](https://carto.com/) blog, called [Mapping NOAA NEXRAD radar data with CartoDB](https://carto.com/blog/mapping-nexrad-radar-data/).

+1. Open a Terminal from your Linux desktop.

-You can copy files from the NEXRAD archive by using the AWS CLI on your flight compute environment:
+2. You can copy files from the NEXRAD archive by using the AWS CLI on your flight compute environment:

 	For example:

-	aws s3 cp aws s3 cp s3://noaa-nexrad-level2/2014/07/03/KMHX/KMHX20140703_182118_V06.gz ./
+		aws s3 cp s3://noaa-nexrad-level2/2014/07/03/KMHX/KMHX20140703_182118_V06.gz ./

-We'll install NOAA's Climate Toolkit.
-To do this, [download the Linux version](https://www.ncdc.noaa.gov/wct/app/dist/wct-4.0.6.zip).
+3. If you want to, have a go at installing NOAA's Climate Toolkit.
+To do this, [download the Linux version](https://www.ncdc.noaa.gov/wct/app/dist/wct-4.0.6.zip), and follow the installation instructions.

+Once installed, try the tutorial above.
+It does something very similar to what we just did in a Jupyter notebook environment, but with Linux desktop tools instead.

 # Summary